 The pre-planning phase of this IDP formulation involved a gap analysis.
-Key indicators show that:- and
+Key indicators show that:-

-Unemployment rate for the Eastern Cape is at about 32,9%, poverty widely spread with dependency ratio of 76.6% for children to economically active,

-- Government services and domestic (55%) as well as retail sector accounting for the majority of jobs in the market (19%) followed by finances (11%) - In 2016, Wininie Madikizela Mandela Local Municipality had an HDI of 0.48 compared to the Alfred Nzo with a HDI of 0.512, 0.596 of Eastern Cape and 0.653 of National Total as a whole.
+- Unemployment is at about 44%, poverty widely spread with dependency ratio of 77% for children to economically active, - Government services and domestic (55%) as well as retail sector accounting for the majority of jobs in the market (19%) followed by finances (11%) - In 2022, Wininie Madikizela Mandela Local Municipality had an HDI of 0.48 compared to the Alfred Nzo with a HDI of 0.512, 0.596 of Eastern Cape and 0.653 of National Total as a whole.